wildekek/rdtech-firmware-unisoft/README.md

-# UniSoft Riden Firmware Mirror
+# UniSoft RDtech Firmware Mirror

-This repo is a mirror of alternative firmware created by [UniSoft](https://www.eevblog.com/forum/profile/?u=682208) for the Riden family of power supplies by [RD Tech](https://rdtech.aliexpress.com/store/923042).
+This repo is a mirror of alternative firmware created by [UniSoft](https://www.eevblog.com/forum/profile/?u=682208) for the RD family of power supplies by [RD Tech](https://rdtech.aliexpress.com/store/923042).

 ## Installation instructions